Rhode Island

 Did You Know?

-• Rhode Island was the first colony to declare its independence from Great Britain on May 4, 1776, two months before the national declaration.
+• Rhode Island declared independence from Britain on May 4, 1776 — two months before the national Declaration of Independence — making it the first colony to formally break with the Crown.

 Demographics